Teachers

 Teacher/Director

 Yvonne, a graduate of the University of Melbourne, has been teaching Italian for over 25 years in secondary high schools and in private language institutes in Australia and overseas.
 She has lived and studied in Milano and Siena.
 Her special areas of interest in applied linguistics, are language curriculum development, assessment and evaluation, and adult language learning strategies.
 She is an International Baccalaureate examiner/moderator for the higher and standard Italian oral exam and collaborates with a number of schools in preparing VCE students for the oral exams.
-In 2013 she presented an analysis and critique of a CLIL language programme and led a discussion on evaluation criteria for oral exams at the University for Foreigners in Siena and she is in contact with authors of the textbook Affresco Italiano providing them with student and teacher feedback.
+In 2013 she presented an analysis and critique of a CLIL language programme and led a discussion on evaluation criteria for oral exams at the University for Foreigners in Siena.
+Recently, Yvonne has been interested in implementing Montessori strategies to language learning with adults.
+This is a special interest she has developed in collaboration with the language school, Lingua Più, Centro Montessori per le Lingue, in Umbria.

-Claudia is also involved in organizing various cultural activities which bring together Italians and Australians through shared experiences.
-She is also a writer for Segmento, an Italo-Australian cultural magazine which aims to bring Italy’s rich heritage to a wider reading audience.
+Claudia is involved in organizing various cultural activities which bring together Italians and Australians through shared experiences.
+She also writes for Segmento, an Italo-Australian cultural magazine which aims to bring Italy’s rich heritage to a wider reading audience.
 As part of the Vivilocal team, Claudia organizes Italian cultural and study tours to Italy which focus on engaging with Italian locals and their culture.